-Whatever you are looking for in a sputtering system there is probably a more advanced Semicore version that is tested, proven and stable and will give you more for your money.
-When you think you have found what you are looking for with a sputter coater, be sure to check with Semicore and read our FAQs regarding Physical Vapor Deposition Equipment: What You Must Know Before Purchasing to ensure you are getting all you can.
+Whatever you are looking for in a PVD sputtering system there is probably a more advanced Semicore version that is tested, proven and stable at a price that will give you more for your money.
+When you think you have found what you are looking for with a sputtering coater machine, be sure to check with Semicore and read our FAQs regarding Physical Vapor Deposition Equipment: What You Must Know About Costs Before Purchasing to ensure you are getting all you can.

 Some specific examples of in-line and batch sputtering machines are pictured below – for a complete list of evolutionary OEM versions along with their specifications and improvements contact your Semicore Equipment, Inc. representative.